ailich/GLCMTextures/README.md

 ## Available Metrics

-There are 9 metrics than can be calculated by this package.
-The first 8 metrics can be divided into 3 groups: the contrast group, the orderliness group, and the descriptive statistics group (Hall-Beyer 2017).
+There are 8 metrics than can be calculated by this package that can be divided into 3 groups: the contrast group, the orderliness group, and the descriptive statistics group (Hall-Beyer 2017).
 The formulas provided below are from Hall-Beyer (2017).

 N = Number of rows or columns in the GLCM (Equal to the number of gray levels)